barbara hamby

 Professional Biography for Barbara Hamby

-Barbara Hamby's fourth book of poems, All-Night Lingo Tango (2009), was published by the University of Pittsburgh Press.
-Her third book of poems, Babel, was chosen by Stephen Dunn to win the 2003 Associated Writing Programs Donald Hall Prize for Poetry and was also published by Pittsburgh.
+Babel, which was chosen by Stephen Dunn to win the 2003 Associated Writing Programs Donald Hall Prize and was also published by Pittsburgh;

-Her first book, Delirium, won the 1994 Vassar Miller Prize and two prizes for the best first book of poems published in 1995, the Kate Tufts Discovery Award and the Poetry Society of America's Norma Farber First Book Award.
-Her second book of poems, The Alphabet of Desire, won the 1998 New York University Prize for Poetry and was published by NYU Press in May 1999.
-The New York Public Library chose The Alphabet of Desire as one of the 25 best books of 1999.
+The Alphabet of Desire, which won the 1998 New York University Prize for Poetry and was published by NYU Press in May 1999 (The New York Public Library chose The Alphabet of Desire as one of the 25 best books of 1999);

-She is Writer-in-Residence in the Creative Writing Program at Florida State University in Tallahassee, Florida.
+She has been teaching in the Creative Writing Program at Florida State University in Tallahassee, Florida, since 1998.
 In Spring 2009 she was a visiting professor at the University of Houston.